ADALabUCSD/DeepPostures/MSSE-2021/README.md

 The GT3X RAW files are large in size, and transmitting them through disk or network could take a lot of time and substantial storage space.
 To mitigate these issues, we recommend compressing these files using gzip as the files are highly compressible (we reduced 800GB of dataset to 40GB).
 Then use the `--gzipped` toggle of `pre_process_data.py` to consume the gzipped documents directly.
 Note: only the RAW files can be passed as gzipped, each RAW file must be compressed individually, and the extension must be `.csv.gz`.

+## Converting existing TensorFlow Weights to PyTorch
+All the weights released as part of the TensorFlow implementation have been converted to a format which can be easily used by PyTorch.
+If you have finetuned the tensorflow weights previouly and need to port them to PyTorch use the notebook `/tf2PtConversion/tf2PtWeightsConversion.ipynb` to convert them.
+> Note this notebook is experimental and may require some additionally debugging on the end of the user.